 Cooking boba pearls will be done in two stages.

 The first stage involves cooking the boba pearls in water.
-This will soften the boba pearls and make them chewy and translucent .
+This will soften the boba pearls and make them chewy and almost translucent .

 For every cup of boba pearls, use 4 cups of water.